 When Spain drove out the Moors, it inherited some of the sugarcane plantations.
 It was during this time that Christendom took its first big bite of the forbidden fruit and liked it.

-Then sugar plantations were created and it's history become deeply and shamefully entwined with the slave trade...
+Then sugar plantations were created and its history became deeply and shamefully entwined with the slave trade...

 Why is it that sugar can be so devastating to our health?

-One reason is that it is pure chemical and by refining, it has been stripped of all the natural food nutrition that it originally had in the plant itself.
+One reason is that it is pure chemical and by extreme refining, it has been stripped of all the natural nutrients nutrition that it originally had.

 In producing heroin, the opium is first extracted from the poppy.
 The opium is then refined into morphine.

 The "mad" chemists then went to work on morphine and further refined it into heroin.
 At the time they proclaimed they had "discovered" a wonderful new pain-killer that was non-addictive.
 If only they knew...